webrecorder/browsertrix-crawler/docs/docs/user-guide/common-options.md

 The options can be separate or combined into a comma separate list, eg. `--text to-warc,final-to-warc` or `--text to-warc --text final-to-warc` are equivalent.
 For backwards compatibility, `--text` alone is equivalent to `--text to-pages`.

-## Uploading crawl output to S3-Compatible Storage
+## Uploading Crawl Outputs to S3-Compatible Storage

-Browsertrix Crawler also includes support for uploading WACZ files to S3-compatible storage, and notifying a webhook when the upload succeeds.
+Browsertrix Crawler includes support for uploading WACZ files to S3-compatible storage, and notifying a webhook when the upload succeeds.

-(At this time, S3 upload is supported only when WACZ output is enabled, but WARC uploads may be added in the future).
+S3 upload is only supported when WACZ output is enabled and will not work for WARC output.

 This feature can currently be enabled by setting environment variables (for security reasons, these settings are not passed in as part of the command-line or YAML config at this time).